Nvidia CEO pushes graphics chips toward cloud

 By Noel Randewich

-SAN JOSE, California Nvidia Corp Chief Executive Jen-Hsun Huang wants his graphics chips to be adopted in data centers to help stream better graphics to smartphones and tablets, his company's newest bid to diversify beyond personal computers.
+SAN JOSE, Calif., May 15 Nvidia Corp Chief Executive Jen-Hsun Huang wants his graphics chips to be adopted in data centers to help stream better graphics to smartphones and tablets, his company's newest bid to diversify beyond personal computers.

 Huang showed programmers and engineers at an industry event new technology adapting Nvidia's Kepler graphics processors, or GPUs, for cloud computing.